 If my memory serves me well it was back in 1992…

-I liked it because of TWO REASONS firstly… secondly … FOR EXAMPLE…
+As I was saying, I liked it because of two reasons firstly... secondly … for example…

 (As I was saying) I liked this teacher for two reasons, firstly he always came to the class prepared and worked with an amazing efficiency.
 Secondly he had a mean sense of humour, which was frankly awe inspiring when you're a ten year old.

 It’s hard to explain why or how, but I was honestly impressed by this teacher, Mr Sykes.